Table of Contents

 - Cognitive Enhancers

 Whatever the breakdown is that a business owner structures their supplements, it is sure to gain traction with consumers.
 But along with this, any one of these businesses is seen as a higher risk to their bank.
-All merchant account holders in nutra will end up paying higher fees, requiring a cash reserve for incidentals, and may struggle to find a payment processor in the first place.
+All merchant account holders in nutra will end up paying higher fees, requiring a cash reserve for incidentals, and may struggle to find online credit card processing in the first place.

 Ensure that you can grow with your business.
 Scaling for any company can cause growing pains, but it doesn’t need to.
 With the structure of an appropriate banking relationship, you can expand as you need to.
 No need to worry about developing too quickly, because that is what your processor is there for.
 Allow them to guide you and work on your behalf to get the best rates, reduced fees, and reductions as you age your new nutraceutical business.